Capture of Yanbu (1811): Capture

-The Ottoman Sultan ordered Mohammed Ali Pasha to start moving against Saudis to re-conquer Mecca and return the honor of the Ottoman Empire.
-Mohammed Ali sent his son Tusun Pasha with an army of 14,000 as a beginning to land in Yanbu, rendering it a station to re-conquer the other cities.
-Tusun's forces landed successfully in Yanbu, and the Saudi forces, with a strength of 300 men, surrendered without any losses.
+Ottoman Sultan Mahmud II had ordered Egyptian Viceroy Mohammed Ali Pasha to move against the Wahhabis and re-conquer Mecca.
+Its recapture was seen as necessary to return honor to the Ottoman Empire as custodian of the Holy City.
+Mohammed Ali sent his son Tusun Pasha in command an army of 14,000 troops.
+The start of their campaign began with the lannding in Yanbu.
+It became an initial station to re-conquer other cities that had been captured by the Wahhabis.
+Tusun's forces landed successfully in Yanbu.
+The Wahhabis initially had no forces in the area.
+A contingent of 300 men that arrived from Mecca surrendered without any losses.
+Nevertheless, the Ottomans looted the city.